reymon359/book-sentences/README.md

 ## Description

 This project is a collection of my favorite sentences from the books I read.
 These are not to be taken as summaries from the books, just some random sentences from here and there.
+Sometimes more than a few.

 It all started some years ago with a Google Keep note and when I reached the characters limit I moved to a Google Doc.
-Then, while reading the Pragmatic Programmer I thought this project could be a better way to keep and share them.
-I have read other (not as many as I would have liked) books before these, but I just collected sentences from them.
-Furthermore, the way I am collecting them is getting more and more detailed as time goes by.
+Then, while reading the Pragmatic Programmer I thought this project could be a better way to keep and share them with people that can find them useful or interesting.
+I have read other books before these (not as many as I would have liked), however, I just collected sentences from the ones here.

+I refactor and update the way I am collecting them as time goes by to be more detailed or simply adapt to new needs.

 ## List of Books